acgetchell/acgetchell.github.io-archive/content/2016-04-17-atom-v-clion.md

 Today I decided to give [CLion][1] a try.
 I need all the help I can get.

+(I also should mention that JetBrains generously gives [free CLion licenses to students, teachers, and non-commercial open source projects][7].)

 [Atom][2] is very nice, and I've been using it since 0.1 for everything from
 $\LaTeX$ing papers to writing this blog to everyday coding in C++.
 However, my latest travails involve heavy use of the [debugger][3], and doing that on the